This Black Designer Is Highlighting Women’s Experiences For Women’s History Month

 “My main goal was to be as inclusive as possible, playing around with abstraction of womanhood, showing the uniqueness and beauty in all of us.
 It's really important for women to feel seen.”

-It’s empowering to see a brand like TomboyX advocate for marginalised women and give such an amazing opportunity to a Black, queer woman who aligns with their brand.
+It’s empowering to see a brand like TomboyX advocate for marginalized women and give such an amazing opportunity to a Black, queer woman who aligns with their brand.

 “We are thrilled to have collaborated with the amazing artist, Shanée Benjamin, on our Womxn print,” Fran Dunaway, CEO and co-founder of TomboyX, tells R29Unbothered.
 “Her talent brought to life the spirit of what we hoped to capture, and to celebrate the diversity of experiences that connect us on a basic human level.”